 3. Cite your Sources

 When in doubt, always cite your sources.
 There are two forms of citation, MLA or APA.
 Your professor will inform you which form of citation they prefer.
-If you are unaware how to cite your sources, use the free citation machine at the following link (Links to an external site.)Links to an external site..
+If you are unaware how to cite your sources, use this free citation machine.

 4. Use Quotation Marks